Beam Behaviour: Moment Capacity of a Beam

 - At failure, the maximum strain at the extreme compression fibers is assumed to equal to limited by the design code provision (0.003)

 - For design strength, the shape of the compressive concrete stress distribution may be simplified.

 The determination of the moment strength is not simple because of the shape of the nonlinear compressive stress diagram above the neutral axis.
 For purposes of simplification and practical application, a fictitious but equivalent rectangular concrete stress distribution was proposed by Whitney and subsequently adopted by the different design codes, like ACI 318, EN 2, AS 3600, and others.
 With respect to this equivalent stress distribution as shown below, the average stress intensity is taken as fc(at ultimate load) and is assumed to act over the upper area of the beam cross-section defined by the width b and a depth of a.
 In different design code parameters, a is determined by reducing c with factor.
 Concrete strength fc is reduced as well.
 For example, according to the ACI 318 code fc is reduced by 0.85 and a by β1 factor that is between 0.65 and 0.85.

 Calculate the Neutral Axis Depth

-To calculate the moment resistance capacity of reinforced concrete section it’s necessary to calculate the neutral axis depth c correctly.
+To calculate the moment resistance capacity of the reinforced concrete section it’s necessary to calculate the neutral axis depth c correctly.
 SkyCiv uses an iterative process to calculate the neutral axis based on the following: